joshfischer1108/without-magic/README.md

 A single repository of bash-first, minimal examples that teach how systems actually work.

-Each sub-folder is a standalone topic.
+Each sub-folder is a standalone topic with its own README.
 You can clone this repo and run any topic independently without setting up the others.

 ## What “without magic” means